 Charter Communications, Inc. ("Charter") is a holding company whose principal assets at December 31, 2004 are the 47% controlling common equity interest in Charter Communications Holding Company, LLC ("Charter Holdco") and "mirror" notes which are payable by Charter Holdco to Charter and have the same principal amount and terms as those of Charter's convertible senior notes.
-Charter Holdco is the sole owner of Charter Communications Holdings, LLC ("Charter Holdings").
-The consolidated financial statements include the accounts of Charter, Charter Holdco, Charter Holdings and all of their wholly owned subsidiaries where the underlying operations reside, collectively referred to herein as the "Company."
+Charter Holdco is the sole owner of Charter Communications Holdings, LLC ("Charter Holdco") and "mirror" notes which are payable by Charter Holdco to Charter and have the same principal amount and terms as those of Charter's convertible senior notes.
+Charter Holdco, Charter Holdings and all of their wholly owned subsidiaries where the underlying operations reside, collectively referred to herein as the "Company."
 Charter consolidates Charter Holdco on the basis of voting control.
 Charter Holdco's limited liability company agreement provides that so long as Charter's Class B common stock retains its special voting rights, Charter will maintain a 100% voting interest in Charter Holdco.
 Voting control gives Charter full authority and control over the operations of Charter Holdco.
 All significant intercompany accounts and transactions among consolidated entities have been eliminated.
 The Company is a broadband communications company operating in the United States.
-The Company offers its customers traditional cable video programming (analog and digital video) as well as high-speed data services and, in some areas, advanced broadband services such as high definition television, video on demand and telephony.
-The Company sells its cable video programming, high-speed data and advanced broadband services on a subscription basis.
+The Company offers its customers traditional cable video programming (analog and digital video) as well as high-speed data services and, in some areas, advanced broadband services on a subscription basis.
 The Company also sells local advertising on satellite-delivered networks.